beaconmerce/heroku_deploy_button_test/README.md

 ## Contributing

-we aim to make this software upto date, secured and at the same time provide more features.
+We aim to make this software upto date, secured and at the same time provide more features.
 So, We need your help to make this possible.
 You can contribute to this project by reporting issues, discussing ideas and submitting pull requests with patches and new features.

 If you can make some donations, then that will be great.